sanidu-123/sentimental_project/readme.md

 * Contribution
   1. HSS Hewage- contribute to the front end and provide support for app.py
-  2. GLS Chamaka-
+  2. GLS Chamaka- contribute to the app.py and provide support for the front end
-  3. MSS Piyarathne-
+  3. MSS Piyarathne- Contribution to the app.py and building the database